Reverse Sleep Apnea with the Buteyko Method.

 Look, I’m blown away by your method and your ability to really unpack what’s actually going on.
 That’s why I got involved.
 I’m in the middle of building a program.
 It’s going to be 10 steps to brain health for stroke survivors.
 I don’t think there’s another program out there.
 That gives people a whole bunch of different tools to improve brain health that they don’t have to be doctors to be able to implement or do, and breathing is going to be one of the modules.

-So I’m very happy to have been given a steroid in that time.
-But what it did for me, it required me to recover from that as well, for the next year or two, because I put on weight it, it changed my blood sugar levels of genuine blood pressure levels.
+So I’m very happy to have been given a steroid at that time.
+But what it did for me, it required me to recover from that as well, for the next year or two, because I put on weight, it changed my blood sugar levels of genuine blood pressure levels.
 It did all these things.
 So I really do appreciate your time.
 And thank you for the work that you do.
 And this is my part of trying to help people like you get your message out, because I didn’t have a budget either.
-But I have YouTube and YouTube’s for free.
+But I have YouTube and YouTube for free.
 And I just love it.
 Isn’t it fantastic?
 Where can people find out more about you?
-Where can they go to buy your book and where can they read about you online.
+Where can they go to buy your book and where can they read about you online?

 And slightly different, of course, you know, what approach was?
 Yeah, so we have people in Australia.
-There’s some great practitioners there, men beam and there’s some radiant breathing specialist in Australia, you know, it’s been there for quite a while.
+There are some great practitioners there, men beam and there’s some radiant breathing specialist in Australia, you know, it’s been there for quite a while.
 And

 Yeah.
 Okay.
 It’s been fascinating talking to you on this topic.
 Big Thank you so much.
 And I look forward to meeting you in October or November.